 Health Modules

-Health modules, or health tests, test for the criteria you specify in a health policy.
+Health modules, or health tests, test for the conditions that you specify in a health policy.

-There are two types of health module: alert and metrics.
-Alert modules (sometimes called legacy modules) monitor system infrastructure and report health status only.
+The two types of health module are alerts and metrics.
+Alerts modules (sometimes called legacy modules) monitor system infrastructure and report only the health status.
 When the conditions specified in the health policy for these monitored systems are met, these modules raise health alerts.
 Metrics modules (sometimes called telegraf modules) collect statistics (sometimes called time series data) that you can view on the health monitoring dashboard.
 You can create custom dashboards with your preferred health metrics, allowing you to monitor statistics or troubleshoot appliance health issues.

 Module |